 Tips when substitute teaching for a music teacher.

+Okay then.
+To say that music has never been your “forte” would be like saying your cat isn’t very good at algebra.
+You, a music teacher?
+Let’s hope no one asks you to sing.
 The truth is, though, you can do it!
-Read on, and you’ll find some great tips for substitute teaching a music class — even if you don’t know anything about music.
+Here we’ve got a few great tips for substitute teaching a music class — even if you don’t know anything about music.

 Follow the lesson plan.